KeithYokoma/Fit/README.md

 # Usage

-Prepare `VersionModule` to declare what to do when your application is updated.
+Prepare `VersionModule` to declare what to do when your application is upgraded or newly installed.

 ```java
 public class MyModule implements VersionModule {